ThoughtfulMind/VacStance/README.md

-# VacStance Detecting Stance in a Polarized Media Environment:
-# The Covid-19 Vaccine Case in the United States
+# VacStance: Detecting Stance in a Polarized Media Environment: The Covid-19 Vaccine Case in the United States